GLITCHGEIST/Artzone/_posts/Projects/2020-01-31-smithysKitchen.md

 tags: project
 ---

 <b>SMITHY'S KITCHEN</b> is a VR game about cooking? smithing? a new sword for a gingerbread warrior.
 Made with a friend for [Global Game Jam 2020](https://globalgamejam.org/).
-<br>I wanted to make a haunted house, I wanted to hang out with my friends to celebrate the spooky season, I wanted to make neon pixels.
-I combined all of these thoughts and this is what appeared in my mind.

 Play [here!](https://johnjoemcbob.itch.io/smithyskitchen)
 <br>Watch a walkthrough [here!](https://www.youtube.com/watch?v=ZIW52M1NQow)